DaveCaulfield/liquid-boards/README.md

 ![Sign up](README/assets/features/sign_up.png)

-- From the navigation menu users can easily and intuitively register to create a personal account
+- From the navigation menu users can easily and intuitively register to create a personal account.
 - Having an account allows a user to save billing details, add product reviews, comment and like blog posts.

 ### Sign in